qballer/rss-reader/docs/prototyping.md

 5. This project uses timers and `eventTarget` heavily instead of workers.
 Workers don't play well with es6 modules (yet?
 TODO: enter FF/Chrome issues).
 When those reach to full working state, I would be more than happy refactor.
 6. This repos is in the prototyping phase and so it doesn't contain tests.
 I believe in tests, and will insert them in the future.
 This may go against TDD but I feel wouldn't contribute to the learning process currently.
 When it would be added I will share the refactoring needed to introduce tests.

 Project Structure - taking modulraity to heart.
 -----------------------------
 1. `index.html` - as the main layout of the project.
 2. `reader.js` - the main javascript file of the project, setting up event emitters.
-3. elements folder - containing lit-element web components:
+3. elements folder - lit-element web components.
    1. `item-list.js` - the feed item list rendering the current selected feed.
    2. `nav-bar.js` - edit feeds and consume them.
    3. `rss-item.js/nav-item.js` - representing a single fragment inside their respective lists.